11 Helpful Tips for Nervous Flyers - from a Fellow Anxious Flyer

 I am a walking paradox.
 I am passionate about travelling and work in the travel industry - but I hate flying.
 I am not referring to mild discomfort at some stage of the flight.
 No. I mean that flying can be a panic-inducing experience for me.
 People often tell me that flying is statistically the safest form of transport and that I am not alone in the fear (estimates range from 8-16% of people), but that never helps the situation.

-Travel restrictions during the pandemic were a relief - I was happy to keep my feet firmly on the ground!
-Like many people, however, the traveller in me was desperate to explore again as soon as the world started opening up.
-Since my first post-pandemic flight in May 2022, I have taken on 18 different flights with the help of different strategies.
+In the years since pandemic travel restrictions eased, I have taken on 18 different flights with the help of different strategies.
 If you are anything like me, check out these helpful tips to reduce anxiety and remain calm before and during your flight.

 Fear of flying blog image - airport